Abaqus is a finite element analysis and multiphysics suite for simulation.

 Abaqus supports running parametric studies using python scripts.
 Such studies can be run in distributed mode on the CCR cluster.
 An example slurm script and abaqus .psf file for doing this may be found on the CCR front-end:

-To customize to your application, copy and then modify the
+To customize to your application, copy and then modify the following files:

 (1) tutorial.psf --- this is the python code that drives the parametric study.